 Personal boundaries are the limits we set in relationships that allow us to protect our selves.
 Good boundaries protect us from abuse and pave the way to achieving true intimacy.
 They allow us to get close to others when it is appropriate and to maintain our distance when we might be harmed by getting too close.

 Wolves cross boundaries.
-They may push the boundaries of prayer times by getting too close (space invaders); by making and maintaining too much touch contact.
+They invade people's space.
+Sexual predators who are men of the cloth may push the boundaries in a time of prayer ministry by getting too close (space invaders); by making and maintaining too much touch contact.
 The wolf may take the role of the wounded one who needs sympathy and support from the parishioner.
-(This role reversal is a boundary violation.)
+(This kind of role reversal is a boundary violation.)

 The code of ethics of the American Association of Pastoral Counselors (1994) in Principle III G provides explicit and comprehensive directives concerning what constitutes unethical sexual behavior: All forms of sexual behavior or harassment with clients are unethical, even when a client invites or consents to such behavior or involvement.
 Sexual behavior is defined as, but not limited to, all forms of overt and covert seductive speech, gestures, and behavior, as well as physical contact of a sexual nature; harassment is defined as but not limited to, repeated comments, gestures, or physical contacts of a sexual nature